wdong5/SE-FI/README.md

 4: Install Webpack: In the same directory as step 3, run "sudo npm install -g webpack"
 5: Configurate the LLFI root path for the server:
 The default bevaiour of the program use environment variable $llfibuild as the path of the llfi build directory
-You can set the environment variable llfibuild in your system to point it to the LLFI build directory in your local machine.
+You can set the environment variable llfibuild in your system to point it to the SE-FI build directory in your local machine.

 Start the server:
 Go to the /web-app/server folder and run "node server.js"